BACK IN THE DAY

 Mexican Opals

-I the municipality of Magdalena in Mexico there was a rush of miners searching for fire opal during the 1960’s and 1970’s.
+In the municipality of Magdalena in Mexico there was a rush of miners searching for fire opal during the 1960’s and 1970’s.
 This is a hot, dry rocky terrain and the working conditions were basic.
-Since the material was in seams in fissures in the rocks much of the work involved moving and hammering large rocks.
+Since the material was in seams in fissures in the rocks, much of the work involved moving and hammering large rocks.

 Opal has a moisture content of around 10% but can go as high as 20%.
 When the stones are recovered and exposed to the ambient weather on the ground surface they would begin to dry out.
 So, the miner would place their newfound materials in a small container filled with water.
 When it was time to bring the material to market, the miner would seek out a buyer in one of the nearby towns.
 Poor guys.